Procedural Knowledge Learning¶

 Over-general chunks can be created if a result of a subgoal is dependent on the creation of an impasse within the substate.
 For example, processing in a subgoal may consist of exhaustively applying all the operators in the problem space.
 If so, then a convenient way to recognize that all operators have applied and processing is complete is to wait for a state no-change impasse to occur.
 When the impasse occurs, a production can test for the resulting substate and create a result for the original subgoal.
 This form of state test builds over-general chunks because no pre-existing structure is relevant to the result that terminates the subgoal.
 The result is dependent only on the existence of the substate within a substate.

-In these cases, EBC will learn a chunk with no conditions, which it will reject.
+In these cases, EBBS will learn a chunk with no conditions, which it will reject.
 But the superstate result is still created by the substate rule that matched.
 If a new rule is learned that uses that result, it will be over-general since the rule does not summarize the reasoning that led to the result, namely that all operators were exhaustively applied.

 The current solution to this problem is a bit of a hack.
 Soar allows an agent to signal to the architecture that a test for a substate is being made by testing for the^quiescence t augmentation of the subgoal.
-If this special test is found in the explanation trace, EBC will not build a chunk.
+If this special test is found in the behavior trace, EBBS will not build a chunk.
 The history of this test is maintained, so that if the result of the substate is then used to produce further results for a superstate, no higher chunks will be built.

 Disjunctive Context Conflation¶